Book a call

 What does it mean to be deported from Canada?

-Being deported from Canada means being subject to a removal order, an official direction requiring you to leave the country.
-Removal can follow when a person is found inadmissible under the Immigration and Refugee Protection Act (IRPA), the federal law that governs who may enter and stay in Canada.
-There are several grounds of inadmissibility, including security, human rights violations, and misrepresentation, but the one behind most everyday concerns is criminal inadmissibility.
+Deportation from Canada is the enforcement of a removal order, an official direction requiring a person to leave the country.
+Being deported from Canada means being subject to that removal order, which can follow when a person is found inadmissible under the Immigration and Refugee Protection Act (IRPA), the federal law that governs who may enter and stay in Canada.
+There are several grounds of inadmissibility, including security, human rights violations, and misrepresentation, but the one behind most everyday concerns about what crimes can get you deported from Canada is criminal inadmissibility.

 Criminal inadmissibility: the real trigger for deportation